 The video game industry is vast, covering many genres and gameplay styles.
-But were you aware there are video games that take an in-depth look at mental health conditions. *Spoilers for the game ahead.*
+But were you aware there are video games that take an in-depth look at mental health.

-Using her own experience with depression and anxiety as a baseline, the game takes you through the life of living with a mental illness, with each chapter looking at a particular element, including; the feeling of being trapped, sinking and emptiness.
+Using her own experience with depression and anxiety as a baseline, the game takes you through the life of living with a mental illness, with each chapter looking at a particular element, these include: the feeling of being trapped, sinking and emptiness.

 The bright and ‘calm’ game design brilliantly counteracts the theme of mental health problems.
-Creating an almost unnerving vibe though the game.
-The innocence of pinning the tail on a donkey in one moment and in the next moment the feeling of emptiness and feeling alone in a busy room.
+Creating an almost unnerving vibe throughout the game.
+The innocence of pinning the tail on a donkey in one moment and in the next the feeling of emptiness and feeling alone in a busy room.